What type of vendors participate in Basilica Farm & Flea?

 A Collective Shop is a place where multiple designers and makers are represented within an unified shop idea – this could be a curatorial project or a collaboration between emerging artists, designers and craftspeople in their region or locality.
 Not everyone is ready to bring their singular brand or product line to our marketplace, but we encourage collaboration within the collective shop context to keep Basilica Farm & Flea an accessible platform for everyone.

 How do I apply to become a vendor?

 Thank you for your interest!
-You must apply to become a vendor by MARCH 8 APPLICATION HERE.
+You must apply to become a vendor by September 4 APPLICATION HERE.
 Once your application is submitted it will be reviewed by the Basilica Farm & Flea community jury.
-You will be notified regarding your application status by the week of MARCH 27.
+You will be notified regarding your application status the week of October 1.
 Please note that we receive many more applications than we can accommodate; in the past we’ve only been able to accept less than 50% of vendors who apply.
 We thank you for your understanding and appreciate everyone’s interest in this event.
 No late applications will be accepted.
 Join our mailing list to receive information about future BFF plans and deadlines.

 Two sizes of tables:

 - 6×10: $450

 Please note that there are a limited number of 6×10 tables.
 Applicants should list their size preferences on their application.

 What is the criteria for the jury?

 - Unique and original.
 We look for expertly-crafted, handmade goods that are unique and original, as well as special vintage collections of high quality objects.
 For food, we look for vendors who strive to serve beautifully presented or packaged food, using well-sourced ingredients.